 Cell selection is performed by one of the following two procedures:

-a) Initial cell selection (no prior knowledge of which RF channels are NR carriers):
+a) Initial cell selection (no prior knowledge of which RF channels are NR frequencies):

 1. The UE shall scan all RF channels in the NR bands according to its capabilities to find a suitable cell.

-2. On each carrier frequency, the UE need only search for the strongest cell.
+2. On each frequency, the UE need only search for the strongest cell.

 3. Once a suitable cell is found, this cell shall be selected.